e2xperimental/webdev/_posts/2020-05-09-android-messaging.md

 ---
 layout: post
-title: How to setup Messages
+title: Enable WiFi text messaging on Android
 date: 2020-05-09
 category: android
 tags: []
 ---
-# Android Messages app
+# Enable WiFi text messaging on Android

 If you keep getting, "Setting up" and "Trying to verify" when enabling Wi-Fi text messaging, try this: